Many types of maple trees will add interest to your yard year-round. Here is a list of some beautiful native and

 A common choice for the art of bonsai and the focal point of Canada’s national flag, Maple trees belong to the genus Acer and are available in more than 125 varieties.
 Also called aceretums, maple collections occupy many arboreta and gardens around the world including the Esveld Aceretum in Boskoop, Netherlands; Arnold Arboretum owned by Havard, Boston and “the five great W’s” including Westonbirt Arboretum, Wakehurst Place Garden, Windsor Great Park, Wisley Garden and Winkworth Arboretum in England.
-There are several countries that have Maple leaf-watching traditions including Japan and Korea.
+Several countries have Maple leaf-watching traditions including Japan and Korea.
 Kyoto and Nikko in Japan are popular destinations for watching the changing color of maple trees in the autumn season.

 Table of Contents

 Types of Maple Trees

 Out of all the species of maple trees, most are found in Europe, Asia, Latin America, and North Africa.
 Some species of maple can also be found along the Pacific coasts of Canada and the Rocky Mountains.
 Only one variety that is Acer laurinum can be found in the southern hemisphere.
 Approximately 54 species of maple trees are under the threat of extinction and meet the criteria of the International Union of Conservation.
 Maple tree planting is quite simple and trouble-free.
 Most of the maple species have fibrous and dense root systems and they grow not more than 45 m in height.
 Maple trees spread their branches horizontally, forming a compact and rounded head by the time it is fully grown.
 Maple leaves are sharp and maple tree flowers are known for their ability to self-pollinate.
 Leaves of Maple trees generally grow in pairs such that they are positioned opposite to one another.
 Maple leaves also have paired keys or seeds that resemble wings.
-Other than these common characteristics, there are several other factors that differentiate one species of Maple from the other.
+Other than these common characteristics, several other factors differentiate one species of Maple from the other.
 Below mentioned are some of the commonly known types of maple trees.

 The Japanese Maple Tree